I am a library lover to the core.

 Hoopla, on the other hand, is a standard set of materials.
 So as long as your library uses Hoopla, you’ll have pretty much the same materials in your Hoopla account as anyone else anywhere in the country (this isn’t 100% true, but close enough that most people won’t see a difference between their Hoopla catalog and another library’s Hoopla catalog).

-The other main difference is that Overdrive materials work just like regular library books.
+The other main difference is that Libby materials work just like regular library books.
 There is a set number of copies and if they’re checked out, you’ll have to wait in a hold line until they’re returned.

 Hoopla instead limits YOU to a certain number of checkouts per month (this number depends on your library – my current library limit is 5 Hoopla checkouts per month, but I’ve used libraries with a 3/month limit and others with a 15/month limit.
 Again, this is dependent on your library’s budget).